Vinc-Web-Hub/vl-spa-blog/frontend/src/schemas/ToolBar_Documentation.md

 ---

 ## Notes
-- CSS variables like `--color-red` should be defined in your `assets/index.css`
+- CSS variables like `--color-text-error` should be defined in your `assets/index.css`
 - Buttons default to `--color-primary` if no color is provided
 - All `to`, `event`, and `fn` functions receive the `context` object passed to `ToolBar.vue`